-The Living Pasts course is a Utrecht University course, in which bachelor’s students get the opportunity to uncover the rich history of Utrecht, using raw historical data.
+The Living Pasts course is a Utrecht University course, in which bachelor’s (or master’s) students get the opportunity to uncover the rich history of Utrecht, using raw historical data.

 Engaging with fragments of the past is one thing, but how to do this at scale and translate findings into engaging, interactive media formats for the public?

 In this newly developed practice-based course students are challenged to validate and combine historical data across disciplines, by designing and realizing a Time Machine application that tells the story of a particular place across the centuries.